balacode/cmdx/README.md

     go build -gcflags="-e" 2> build.log

-Then, run the mark-errors command with the name of the log:
+Then, run the mark-errors command with the name of the build log:

     cmdx mark-errors -buildlog=.\build.log